Ceasing employment

 Where an employer is considering terminating an employee for unsatisfactory performance, the following process is to be undertaken:

-• Make the employee aware of any performance issues and then provide a reasonable opportunity for the employee to improve.
+• make the employee aware of any performance issues and then provide a reasonable opportunity for the employee to improve.

-• If performance does not improve, issue a notice of intention to the employee setting out the proposed reasons for termination and provide an opportunity for the employee to outline reasons why they should not be terminated.
+• if performance does not improve, issue a notice of intention to the employee setting out the proposed reasons for termination and provide an opportunity for the employee to outline reasons why they should not be terminated.

-• Consider the submissions before making a decision regarding termination.
+• consider the submissions before making a decision regarding termination.

-A copy of the written termination notice (including details of the reason for termination) and the completed ceasing employment form (see related resources) must be completed.
+A copy of the written termination notice (including details of the reason for termination) and the completed Ceasing Employment form (see related resources) must be completed.
 This will help MaPS finalise employment matters, such as the payment of accrued leave entitlements and severance benefits.

 MOP(S) Act employees may seek advice from the Fair Work Commission regarding any possible remedy in respect of termination of their employment if dissatisfied with the reasons for termination.
 Further information may be found by referring to the Fair Work Commission website - www.fwc.gov.au.